When it comes to understanding how to be a good PA, it’s one thing learning about the tasks of a personal assistant, but it you want to thrive in the…

 If you have nothing positive to say, don’t say anything

 And certainly don’t scream and shout.
 Outbursts and shouting matches are absolutely not the way to go.
 You don’t want to burn bridges so hold it in and vent at home.
 Don’t gossip to colleagues or be negative about the reasons you’re leaving.

-If you possibly can, offer to extend your notice so as to give them plenty of opportunity to replace your role.
+If you possibly can, offer to extend your notice period so as to give them plenty of opportunity to replace your role.
 Of course you’re only obliged to stay for as long as your contracted notice period dictates, so this isn’t a must, especially if you have another permanent role to start.
 By the same token, don’t be tempted to leave straight away immediately and slam the door on your way out – you could be in breach of your contract.